-You also need a separate set of tools for the stainless steel part.
-Everything that touches carbon steel must not touch stainless steel because it will contaminate it with iron particles.
+Use a separate set of tools for the stainless steel part.
+Everything that touches carbon steel must not touch stainless steel because it will be contaminated with iron particles.
 If that happens, stainless steel may start to rust, depending on the environment.

-Do a quick safety check to avoid surprises that might harm you or your work.
+Do a quick safety check to avoid surprises that can harm you or your work.
 For instance, exposed electrical wires, bad gas connections, a well-ventilated area, sufficient lighting, etc.

 3. Select an E309L-16 welding rod